foxharp/vislock/README.md

 Without options, the lock screen consists of just a simple "password:" prompt.
-With options, it can also show the time, a laptop's battery level, and can even allow shutdown/reboot directly from the lock screen.
+With options, it can also show the time, a laptop's battery level, and can allow shutdown/reboot directly from the lock screen.
 (I've always been frustrated by lock screens that don't have these basic features.)

 Note that ssh, or other network access, is unaffected by vislock.